 Beyond the Basics of How to Use the Ouija Board

 Beyond basic playing, there are some things you can do to make your session go more smoothly.

 - Some people like to open a Ouija board session with ceremony and ritual meant to be protective and keep spirits from staying after the session is over.

 - If the planchette is missing, there are alternatives you can use, such as a coin.

 - Retain a presence of relaxed awareness throughout your session.
 It's important you remain alert and ready for anything that arises.

 - Watch for signs one of the participants is moving the planchette purposely.
 If you suspect this is happening, change sitters.

 - Sometimes the Ouija board doesn't seem to work at all.
 Consider the various reasons why the Ouija session isn't working and either make adjustments or close the session and try another time.

 - Watch for signs your Ouija session is going wrong and either make adjustments or end the session promptly.

 Ouija boards are a fascinating tool.
-Some people believe they communicate with spirits or supernatural beings, and others think the sitters subconsciously move the planchette so no spirit communication occurs.
-Regardless of what you believe, it's interesting to use Ouija and other talking boards either as a game or as a way to communicate with beings from other realms.
+Some people believe they communicate with paranormal entities, and others think the sitters subconsciously move the planchette so no spirit communication occurs.
+Regardless of what you believe, it's interesting to use Ouija and other talking boards either as a game or as a way to communicate with spirits from other realms.